Japan Academy Film Prize for Outstanding Performance by an Actor in a Supporting Role

 The Japan Academy Prize for Outstanding Performance by an Actor in a Supporting Role is an award presented annually by the Japan Academy Prize Association.

 At the 1st Japan Academy Prize ceremony held in 1978, Tetsuya Takeda was the first winner of this award for his role in The Yellow Handkerchief.
 Since its inception, the award has been given to 36 actors.
 Naoto Takenaka has received the most awards in this category with three awards.
-As of the 2025 ceremony, Takao Osawa is the most recent winner in this category for his role as Wang Qi in Kingdom 4: Return of the Great General.
+As of the 2026 ceremony, Jiro Sato is the most recent winner in this category for his role as Tagosaku Suzuki in Suzuki=Bakudan.